S-A-T-07/SHN-pygame/README.md

 # Zombie Zone
-Long Description about project.
-This project do that.
-This project is awesome...

 It's basically a shooting game.
 The player can loot  guns, grenade, landmine, med kits and other supporting things for his/her survival by killing zombies.
 Player gets the most valuable and advantaged loots when killing a zombie.
 Within the time limit the player should take maximum number of kills which helps in increasing the rank score.